Andrettin/Wyrmsun/readme.txt

 * Items
 - Added Joruvellir Wooden Shield item.
+- Added a new unique item, Hlewagastiz's Horn.

 * Terrain
 - Added Limestone Rock tiles.
 When harvested, Limestone converts to regular Stone at a 200% rate.